Select Comfort puts Sleepy's defamation lawsuit to rest

-NEW YORK, Sept 22 (Reuters) - A federal judge in Long Island, New York on Tuesday dismissed bedding retailer Sleepy’s LLC’s eight-year-old defamation and breach of contract lawsuit against rival Select Comfort Corp, which makes “Sleep Number” adjustable beds.
+NEW YORK (Reuters) - A federal judge in Long Island, New York on Tuesday dismissed bedding retailer Sleepy’s LLC’s eight-year-old defamation and breach of contract lawsuit against rival Select Comfort Corp, which makes “Sleep Number” adjustable beds.

 U.S. District Judge Joanna Seybert in Central Islip, New York, said Select Comfort did not violate a 2005 contract that let Sleepy’s sell Select Comfort’s “Personal Preference” line of beds, while Select Comfort sold its “Core” line in its own stores.